-Our story began with a pocketful of personal savings from Ian Blair and Adrian Day in 1964, when they triumphed with their first granted lease after being met with continual opposition by the government for over two years.
+Our story began with a pocketful of personal savings from Ian Blair and Adrian Day in 1964, when they triumphed with their first granted lease on the Mackerel Islands’ Thevenard and Direction islands, after being met with continual opposition by the government for over two years.

 Ian Blair was the local policeman, fishing charter operator, magistrate, undertaker and Onslow manager – steadfast in his commitment to the Onslow community (and a pretty busy guy).

 Enter the current owners in 1973, a bunch of farming folk with a dream for tourism, and, in true Aussie style, purchased the business unseen from Ian based on the long-standing family friendships among them.

 They found someone with a small yacht to take them to Thevenard Island, where they found three corrugated iron shacks built by Ian.